 Putting it all together

 Now that you have the basics in terms of what you’re tracking, there are many ways to put it into practice.
 You can write it down on a pad of paper, or track it on your phone in Moment diary or other APP.
 The important thing is to think about whether the food you’re about to eat is really what you want, and if you are hungry for it.
 We can’t always have exactly what we want when we want it in terms of food and hunger.
-Life sometimes gets in the way.
-Say you're giving a presentation from 9-11am and you’re not hungry at 8am when your getting ready, but you know you’ll be ravenous by 10:30am.
-Your hunger level might only be a 2, but the best course is to eat something that will tide you over until you can have a meal that you really want.
-It takes practice, intention and attention to figure this all out and it may seem daunting at first when coming off of dieting, but eventually it will feel very natural.

 Track your meals, or some of your meals for a week or so and then look for patterns to help you discover how your body and mind work when it comes to food.
 If you have some old restrictive thoughts about food and when you are supposed to eat, they often become illuminated during this practice.
 Intuitive Eating is about matching your hunger to what you really want.
 If you get confused about what you really want, start with the easiest choice: ‘hot’ or ‘cold’ and move to ‘sweet,’ ‘savory’ or ‘salty’ and then to texture, ‘crunchy,’ ‘creamy,’ etc… Another question to ask is, "Am I meal hungry or snack hungry?"
 You get the idea.
 After a while this becomes a natural part of life.

 The results might surprise you.
 You may find that you are waiting too long to eat and then have a lower satisfaction rating, and/or eating to the point of uncomfortably stuffed.
 Or you may find with low satisfaction ratings, that you’re eating things that you think you should rather than what you really want to eat.
+Be flexible with yourself and discover the joy of eating again.

 Kathleen Bishop, LCSW and Certified Intuitive Eating Counselor